-But maybe self-defence isn’t the reason someone wants or needs a knife or a sword in the first place.
-Perhaps they’re a collector, a cosplayer, or even a martial artist.
-As well, for members of the Sikh religion in Canada, maybe they have a ceremonial dagger known as a kirpan that they wear as part of their religious and cultural practices.
+Also, members of the Sikh religion in Canada may wear a ceremonial dagger known as a kirpan as part of their religious and cultural practices.
 The same goes for certain groups of aboriginal peoples in Canada who have used multi-purpose bladed tools called “ulu” knives.

 (Source: Statistics Canada)